Johamatt/RR-API/README.md

    - Define to`JWT_SECRET=` with any string value (random gen for prod).

 4. **Configure SSL**:
-    1. make self-signed certificate using openssl
+    1. make self-signed certificate using [OpenSSL]
     2. make cert folder in root and paste cert.pem and key.pem
     3. define .env values for paths:
     ```